Current Landscape

 Case Study - Aire Innovate

-Fireside Interview - Diane Bynham, Director of Digital Care Pathways, Coventry and Warwickshire ICB (Invited)
+Fireside Interview - Diane Bynham, Director of Digital Care Pathways, Coventry and Warwickshire ICB (Confirmed)

 Transforming Healthcare: Strategic Innovation and Technology Integration in the NHS